Inside the EcoBoost F-150

 - Piston top shape designed for efficient combustion with direct injector and controlled flame propagation across the cylinder

 - Low friction coatings are used on the piston skirt to reduce wear and friction on the cylinder walls

 - Piston cooling “oil squirter” jets spray oil on the underside of the piston to keep it cool and strong

 - Ford’s 10.0:1 Compression Ratio EcoBoost piston design uses High-Temperature Aluminum alloy combined with 2 steel cast-in upper ring supports.
 Previously found on high performance diesel engines, these steel supports are recessed below the piston top and act as the upper ringlands.
 They provide rigidity across the piston and allow the low tension rings to reliably handle long-term turbo boost

 - “Direct-Injection Bowl” Piston top shape is designed for efficient combustion with direct injector and controlled flame propagation across the cylinder

 3.5L EcoBoost Cylinder Heads

-- Direct-Acting Mechanical Bucket (DAMB) valvetrain with polished buckets (for reduced friction and improved fuel economy, previously found on the Toyota 2JZ-GTE, Nissan RB26 and many other legendary motors).
+- Direct-Acting Mechanical Bucket (DAMB) valvetrain with polished buckets (for reduced friction and improved fuel economy, previously found on the Toyota 2JZ-GTE, 3S-GTE.
+Nissan RB26, Subaru EJ25 and other legendary motors)

 - 70mm Throttle Body (drive by wire)